 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in our plan.
+It tells which prescription drugs are covered by our plan.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
-The list must meet requirements set by Medicare.
-Medicare has approved the plan Drug List.
+The list must meet requirements set by Medicare and AHCA (Medicaid).
+Medicare and AHCA (Medicaid) have approved the plan's Drug List.